 Design and fabrication theory for medical devices and associated technologies.
 Investigating choice of materials/biomaterials, processing techniques and performance.
 Use and application of the medical devices and technologies.

-For a more complete description of this paper please view the Centre for Materials and Technology website
+For a more complete description of this paper please view Centre for Bioengineering and Nanomedicine, Department of Oral- Rehabilitation, Faculty of Dentistry

 |Paper title||Medical Devices and Technology|